loictiemani/Formula1_project/README.md

 ## 🙌 Acknowledgements

-Inspired by Databricks’ Formula 1 demo and the Ergast API.
+Inspired by Ramesh Retnasamy's Azure Databricks & Spark For Data Engineers Databricks’ Formula 1 demo and the Ergast API.
 Shoutout to the F1 data community!